rasika1205/Eventra/README.md

 ## Features

-- **Student Registration & Profile Management:** Create and update student profiles securely.
+- **Student Registration & Profile Management:** Create student profiles securely.
+- **Serach Engine:** Students can search for events.
 - **Department & Sponsor APIs:** Fetch available departments and sponsors.
 - **Event Management:** Create, list, and manage events; supports association with departments and sponsors.
 - **Event Registration:** Students can register for events and view/cancel their registrations.
-- **Organizer Dashboard:** Organizers can log in, manage their events, and view sponsor details.
+- **Organizer Dashboard:** Organizers can log in, manage their events, view and update sponsor details.
 - **Supabase Authentication:** Integration with Supabase for secure user authentication.
 - **Robust MySQL Integration:** Utilizes `flask_mysqldb` for powerful data operations.